-C. Yunker made a motion to recommend approval of the authorized individuals to obtain bank account information as presented; the motion was seconded by G. Torrey.
+D. Cunningham made a motion to recommend to the full Board the approval of the authorized individuals to obtain bank account information and transfer funds between accounts as presented; the motion was seconded by G. Torrey.
 Roll call resulted as follows:

-D. Cunningham - Absent
+D. Cunningham - Yes

 G. Torrey - Yes

 C. Yunker - Yes

 S. Noble-Moag - Yes